japila-books/spark-sql-internals/docs/spark-sql-KafkaSourceProvider.md

 validateBatchOptions(caseInsensitiveParams: Map[String, String]): Unit
 ----

-`validateBatchOptions` <<getKafkaOffsetRangeLimit, gets the desired KafkaOffsetRangeLimit>> for the <<spark-sql-kafka-options.adoc#startingoffsets, startingoffsets>> option in the input `caseInsensitiveParams` and with <<spark-sql-KafkaOffsetRangeLimit.adoc#EarliestOffsetRangeLimit, EarliestOffsetRangeLimit>> as the default `KafkaOffsetRangeLimit`.
+`validateBatchOptions` <<getKafkaOffsetRangeLimit, gets the desired KafkaOffsetRangeLimit>> for the <<spark-sql-kafka-options.md#startingoffsets, startingoffsets>> option in the input `caseInsensitiveParams` and with <<spark-sql-KafkaOffsetRangeLimit.md#EarliestOffsetRangeLimit, EarliestOffsetRangeLimit>> as the default `KafkaOffsetRangeLimit`.

-`validateBatchOptions` then matches the returned <<spark-sql-KafkaOffsetRangeLimit.adoc#, KafkaOffsetRangeLimit>> as follows:
+`validateBatchOptions` then matches the returned <<spark-sql-KafkaOffsetRangeLimit.md#, KafkaOffsetRangeLimit>> as follows:

-. <<spark-sql-KafkaOffsetRangeLimit.adoc#EarliestOffsetRangeLimit, EarliestOffsetRangeLimit>> is acceptable and `validateBatchOptions` simply does nothing
+. <<spark-sql-KafkaOffsetRangeLimit.md#EarliestOffsetRangeLimit, EarliestOffsetRangeLimit>> is acceptable and `validateBatchOptions` simply does nothing

-. <<spark-sql-KafkaOffsetRangeLimit.adoc#LatestOffsetRangeLimit, LatestOffsetRangeLimit>> is not acceptable and `validateBatchOptions` throws an `IllegalArgumentException`:
+. <<spark-sql-KafkaOffsetRangeLimit.md#LatestOffsetRangeLimit, LatestOffsetRangeLimit>> is not acceptable and `validateBatchOptions` throws an `IllegalArgumentException`:
 +
 ```
 starting offset can't be latest for batch queries on Kafka
 ```

-. <<spark-sql-KafkaOffsetRangeLimit.adoc#SpecificOffsetRangeLimit, SpecificOffsetRangeLimit>> is acceptable unless one of the offsets is <<spark-sql-KafkaOffsetRangeLimit.adoc#LATEST, -1L>> for which `validateBatchOptions` throws an `IllegalArgumentException`:
+. <<spark-sql-KafkaOffsetRangeLimit.md#SpecificOffsetRangeLimit, SpecificOffsetRangeLimit>> is acceptable unless one of the offsets is <<spark-sql-KafkaOffsetRangeLimit.md#LATEST, -1L>> for which `validateBatchOptions` throws an `IllegalArgumentException`:
 +
 ```
 startingOffsets for [tp] can't be latest for batch queries on Kafka
 ```

-NOTE: `validateBatchOptions` is used exclusively when `KafkaSourceProvider` is requested to <<createRelation-RelationProvider, create a BaseRelation>> (as a <<spark-sql-RelationProvider.adoc#createRelation, RelationProvider>>).
+NOTE: `validateBatchOptions` is used exclusively when `KafkaSourceProvider` is requested to <<createRelation-RelationProvider, create a BaseRelation>> (as a <<spark-sql-RelationProvider.md#createRelation, RelationProvider>>).

 === [[createRelation-CreatableRelationProvider]] Writing DataFrame to Kafka Topic -- `createRelation` Method (from CreatableRelationProvider)